 What kind of support is available for me during the semester?

-The Distance Education Help Desk is available for general questions regarding Blackboard, or the LMS (Learning Management System).
-Through the help desk, you can search for frequently asked questions regarding many topics from around the district as well as submit a help ticket or chat with a person, often during regularly scheduled business hours.
+The Blackboard Help is available 24/7 for general questions regarding Blackboard, our LMS (Learning Management System).
+Through Blackboard help, you can search for frequently asked questions regarding many topics regarding Blackboard, chat with an agent, or call for hands-on assistance.
+Their number is 888-296-6136

-Are distance classes easier than classes offered on the college campus?
+Are online classes easier than classes offered on the college campus?

-Can I work at my own pace in a distance class?
+Can I work at my own pace in an online (internet) class?

 Do online classes have attendance requirements?